jr080287/RNAseq/README.md

 #Quality Control (Trimmomatic)
 #Initial trimming and read checks for quality
 #parameters are bash viarbles that can be set inside of script or using flags.
-Recommend using flags
-#if altering default params
+Recommend using flags if altering default params
-run_Trimmomatic.sh
+run_trimmomatic_batch

 #alignment (Tophat2)
 #uses bowtie two and a indexed reference file. indexing needs to be done prior to running this step
-run_Tophat.sh
+run_Tophat_batch

 #Count tables (Python)